Dear Your Teen:

 Teen Dating Advice for Parents

 There is no one-size-fits-all answer to the question of how involved parents should be in their teens’ dating lives.
 Though it usually makes sense to give older teens more latitude than younger adolescents in their romantic relationships, this still varies tremendously based on your child’s maturity, experience, and general behavior.

 Let’s assume for the sake of this situation that you generally trust your son and feel okay about his relationship with his girlfriend.
 Let’s also assume that however awkward that situation felt for you, it felt just as uncomfortable, if not more so, for your son and his girlfriend.
 That can serve as an easy opening to a casual conversation with your son about his (and your) expectations of your involvement in his dating life.

 You might say something like, “Hey, that ride home felt a little tense the other day.
 I wasn’t sure if you wanted me to invite your girlfriend to come with us or not.
 How would you like me to handle that kind of situation next time?”

 This question allows your son to take the lead and voice his preference for how you navigate similar situations in the future.
 It also leaves the door open for your son if he wishes to talk about what was going on with his girlfriend.
 Even if he chooses not to (a very likely possibility), you’re conveying that you are open to that type of conversation.

-Although these conversations aren’t the easiest ones to have, getting reasonably comfortable talking with your son about dating lets him know that your aim is to support him while at the same time looking out for his safety and well-being.
+Although these conversations aren’t the easiest ones to have, here’s my advice about teenage dating for parents.
+By getting reasonably comfortable talking with your son about dating, you’re letting him know that your aim is to support him while at the same time looking out for his safety and well-being.
 Ideally, you will be able to return to these conversations over time as this, and any future relationship, unfolds.